 $ Breakdown: Where does the money go?

 Ok, a little something about this small outpost of commerce.
 For those of pure-heart: my intention is not to get Fabulously Wealthy On The Backs of Endangered Creatures.
 The prices for most of these Bestiary Items will do three things.
 1. Half the price will cover the cost of producing and shipping the item.
 Oh.
 And sales tax.
-2. A quarter of the price will go to a field study directly engaged with some of the animals in the Bestiary, for instance the Wolf-Moose Study on Isle Royale or the Amboseli Trust for Elephants in Amboseli National Park in Kenya.
-3. The final quarter of the price will go towards the production of future Bestiary performances, books, DVD's, research and prints.
+2. A quarter of the price will go to a field study directly engaged with some of the animals in the Bestiary, for instance the Wolf-Moose Study on Isle Royale or the Amboseli Trust for Elephants in Kenya’s Amboseli National Park or Vital Ground and their commitment to preserve grizzly bear habitat.
+3. The final quarter of the price will go towards the production of future Bestiary performances, books, DVD’s, research and prints.

 Shipping Time: How long will it take to get my stuff?